THE HUMAN CONNECTION: Part I

 connections with the Cosmos.
 In general terms, the view here is that life is the means by which the universe awakens to humans are (locally) the most advanced expression of this advanced expression of this continuously evolving cosmic

 The Spiritual Connection

 Evolution, through the development of our consciousness, self-awareness, imagination, and abstracting intelligence, has conferred upon humanity an unique awareness of our connection to the Cosmos, which we call "spiritual" awareness and which, as social animals, we symbolize and institutionalize as various forms of "religion".
-"Spirit" subsists in the connectedness of things; human spiritual awareness is our self-conscious connection to the Universe.
+"Spirit" subsists in the connections between things; human spiritual awareness is our self-conscious connection to the Universe.
 While it is undoubtedly true that other animals "feel" their connections with the rest of nature, humans are probably unique in their ability to abstract, symbolize, and objectify this feeling ("think" their connection), often in this process actually losing the comfort of the more basic intuitive feelings.
 We are certainly the only animal to formally codify spiritual concepts and produce organized and ritualized spiritual/religious practices, including priests, shamans, and prophets, sacred texts, philosophies, cosmologies, social structures, traditions, religious art, music, architecture, etc.

 Human spirituality constitutes a further emergent property of the connection between matter and the Universe, produced at the natural organizational level of species and abstract consciousness.
 Here, too, we find as we might expect, a reflection of the 4x3 universal fractal form in our religions, mythologies, legends, and cosmologies.
 In its emphasis upon "divinely ordained" religious law (God as "Lawgiver"), human religion seems to reflect an intuitive awareness of the highest form of connectivity in physics: the existence of, and connections among, the conservation laws that govern all natural interactions.
 Science is a rational, social expression of our awareness of cosmic law and connection, also unique to humans.
 Conflict between science and religion occurs when both lay claim to the same set of cosmic laws and phenomena - as in the case of Darwinian evolution vs "special creation".